- FSI Global Opportunities and Enrichment for Students

 Two of FSI's centers, CDDRL and CISAC, offer an honors program for seniors.
-Each program seeks a diverse group of undergraduate majors from any department or interdisciplinary program interested in writing their senior theses on a subject touching upon either democracy, development, and rule of law, or international security - both with a global impact.
+Each program seeks a diverse group of undergraduate majors from any department or interdisciplinary program.
+Students write their senior thesis on a subject with global impact that touches upon democracy, development, and rule of law, or international security.

 Minor in Global Studies with a specialization in European Studies

 The Europe Center at FSI offers a minor in Global Studies with a specialization in European Studies.
 The minor is designed for undergraduate students who have an interdisciplinary interest in the history, culture, politics, societies, and institutions of Europe, past and present.
 Students will work with their minor advisor to develop their individual programs.
 The minor is especially well-suited for undergraduates who plan to make Europe-based overseas studies a part of their Stanford experience.